gitter-badger/carlhicksdotme/content/blog/post/updating-mobile-jekyll-script.md

 <br>

 <!-- footnotes -->
-[^1]:I've forked Wats’ gist and made the changes which can be found at [Link](http://gist.github.com/hicksca/be56fc6cbff13e559e7c)
+[^1]:I have forked Wats’ gist and made the changes which can be found at [Link](http://gist.github.com/hicksca/be56fc6cbff13e559e7c)
 [^2]:I would post the entire script but it doesn't visually look good in the post due to the length.
-[^3]:Remeber that I've removed lines of code from the script if your looking at the original it will be at line 58.
+[^3]:Remeber that I have removed lines of code from the script if your looking at the original it will be at line 58.
-[^4]:This doesn't have to be changed and will work just fine but for continuity purposes I made the change.
+[^4]:This does not have to be changed and will work just fine but for continuity purposes I made the change.
 I prefer the .md file type so all my other post are saved as .md files and I did not want to have two different file types living in this directory.